 3. Create one more WORD DOCUMENT file having ‘all tables with heading and/or legends’.

 5. Now fill the required details and upload all the files.

 6. For any inconvenience in manuscript submission mail to Managing Editor (email@example.com).

 After receiving the research article, the article will be sent to the Subject Editor.
 The editor will send the article to two reviewers for blind peer review.
 All the comments by the reviewers will be sent to the corresponding author and the author should return the revised version of the manuscript.
 The revised manuscript will be sent to the reviewers again and the final decision will be taken by the Subject Editor.

-The accepted articles will be published online and a link to the article will be sent to the author by e-mail.
+The accepted articles will be published online as well as in print and a link to the article will be sent to the author by e-mail for unlimited downloading.

 All the Services are governed by and constructed in accordance with the laws of India, without reference to conflict of laws principles and you irrevocably and unconditionally submit to the non-exclusive jurisdiction of the courts of Kanpur, Uttar Pradesh, India.
 For any dispute or related violence, it will be discussed and considered only in front of ‘Judiciary of Kanpur’ at Kanpur, Uttar Pradesh, India.

 > Please contact for any other query to firstname.lastname@example.org / email@example.com <